vanGoghhh/tp/docs/DeveloperGuide.md

 #### 6.3.14 Use case: UC14 - Find jobs

-Similar to UC06, except user will request to find jobs with keywords and CANdidates will show a list of jobs instead.
+Similar to UC06, except user will request to find jobs with keywords.

 #### 6.3.15 Use case: UC15 - Sort jobs